fourkitchens/pantheon-tools/README.md

 Run security updates on a Pantheon site by first creating a new multi-dev environment.

+### pantheon-multidev-create

+Create a new multi-dev environment.

+### pantheon-multidev-merge

+Merge a multi-dev environment into master (the dev environment).

 ### pantheon-quick-deploy

 Quickly deploy something from dev->test->live.